 What Is Robinhood Gold?

 During this trial period, Robinhood Gold users have access to all the features without the cost.

-Investors who make a large number of stock or ETF trades may find the app appealing since there are no commission fees.
+Investors who make a large number of stock or ETF trades find the Robinhood app especially appealing because there are no commission fees.

-For customers who do not have the funds to go through standard brokers, Robinhood Gold is a great online brokerage for advanced options without the large price.
-The flat monthly fee is more appealing than having to pay a fee on every trade, especially since these users tend to be making smaller trades.
+For customers without the funds to go through standard brokers, Robinhood Gold provides a great online brokerage for advanced options without the large price.

 Robinhood Gold Features

-For $5 a month, users get access to the Robinhood Gold features that standard users do not have.
-Robinhood Gold offers:
+For just $5 a month, users get access to the Robinhood Gold features that standard users do not have.